-Comp ponent Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Executes frequently used system functions when pressed in combination with the esc key, or on select models, the spacebar.
-(3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
-NOTE: Pressing the Windows key again will return you to the previous screen.
+Component Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
+(2) fn key Executes frequently used system functions when pressed in combination with the esc key, action keys, or the spacebar.
+(3) Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select models, the f5 action key turns the radiance backlight keyboard feature off or on.
+NOTE: On select products, the f5 action key turns the backlight keyboard feature off or on.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad When num lock is on, the keypad can be used like an external numeric keypad.